Expungement

 • Deprivation of the right to possess and carry weapons from one year and one day to eight years.

-• Fine of more than three months.
+• A fine of more than three months.

 • The proportional fine, whatever the amount, except as provided in paragraph 7 of this article.